 In Texas the value of a personal injury is the result of a complex array of factors including the insurance company, the insurance policy, the type of injury, where the injury occurred, the severity of injury, lost wages and other personal financial costs, the expected future medical expenses and lost wages, the incentive to the insurance company and its adjusters to underpay claims, the severity of pain and suffering, the age of the injured person, the type of work performed by the injured person and the income potential in that field and a host of other potential facts.

 There is no one single formula to determine the proper amount of recovery for a given injury.
-Texas attorneys who help clients with these claims understand how to assess the probable value of your claim.
+Car accident lawyers who help clients with these claims understand how to assess the probable value of your claim.

 Negligence claims in Texas